 This ambitious debut novel is set in a realm in which two kingdoms are divided by an impassable sea.
 Over 300 years prior to the story's opening, a vicious war led to the exile of a coven of evil sorceresses whose lust for power would have led to the utter destruction of peaceful Eutracia had it not been for the intervention of the noble Directorate of Wizards.
-The book's startlingly blunt sexual politics, in which the heroes are all male and the villians female, is only one of its dubious qualities.
-Robert Newcomb has delivered a first novel that, while competently written, ends up little more than an amalgam of fourth-hand ideas borrowed from better books.
+The book's startlingly blunt sexism, in which the heroes are all male and the villians female, is only one of its dubious qualities.
+Robert Newcomb has delivered a first novel that's little more than an amalgam of fourth-hand ideas borrowed from better books.

 In The Fifth Sorceress we have, once again, a reluctant protagonist prophesied as the "Chosen One" who must face Overwhelming Evil in a battle to the finish with the guidance of his own personal Gandalf, here renamed Wigg.
 Tristan is the heir to the throne of Eutracia.
 Approaching thirty, he will take the throne upon his birthday when his father abdicates to join the Directorate and become one of the wizards.
 And yet, Tristan has little love for the life of royalty.
 His rakish lifestyle, however, is indulged by his family, including his sister Shailiha.